HAVE A DENTAL EMERGENCY?

 1. What is a root canal?

 A root canal is a dental procedure that removes infected pulp from inside a tooth.
 It cleans and seals the tooth to eliminate pain and prevent further infection.
+Learn more about our root canal service.

 2. When is a root canal needed?